thewchan/uxf/py/README.md

 names and (optional) types.
 In all cases a type of `None` signifies that any type valid for the context may be used.

-Non-UXF types can be represented using _ttypes_.
+Custom types can be represented using _ttypes_.
 For example, for points you could define a _ttype_ such as: `=point x:real y:real`.
 Then you could include single points like `(point 1.5 7.2)`, or many of them such as `(point 1.5 7.2 8.3 -9.4 14.8 0.6)`.